 It depends on how often you fly, your spending habits, and whether you are loyal to one particular airline.
 Thus, when you do not fly a lot, having an airline branded or travel tailored credit card won't have sense.
 You won't simply earn those big rewards in travel category if you do not travel.
 A travel rewards credit card that gives equal rewards on all purchases will be a better choice.
-For example, a best for travel credit card can be the Barclaycard Arrival Plus credit card.
-The card allows to earn 2x miles on all purchases.
-Plus, there is a sign-up bonus of 40,000 miles, which is given for spending $3,000 on purchases in the first 90 days.
-The card has an annual fee of $89 (waived first year), so you should spend quite a lot to cover the fee and to earn rewards.
-If you do not like the idea of paying an annual fee, then a travel credit card like the Discover it Miles card can become a better choice.
-Its earning potential is a bit lower – 1.5x miles per dollar spent on purchases, but the sign-up bonus is easy to get.
+For example, a best for travel credit card can be the Discover it® Miles card.
+It can become the best choice if you do not want to pay an annual fee.
+This card will earn you 1.5x miles per dollar spent on purchases, and the sign-up bonus is easy to get.
 You don't actually have to meet any requirements.
 You just use your card for purchases as you always do and then, when first year of cardmembership ends, get all earned miles matched (for new cardmembers only).

 Frequent flyers who are members of a frequent flyer program and prefer flying with one airline, will want to have an airline credit card that will earn them frequent flyer miles.
-For example, those who fly with American Airlines, may find the Citi / AAdvantage Platinum Select card quite rewarding.
-Significant part of miles rewards is earned on American Airlines purchases – double AAdvantage miles per dollar spent.
+For example, those who fly with American Airlines, may find the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® credit card quite rewarding.
+Significant part of miles rewards is earned on American Airlines purchases, at gas stations and restaurants – double AAdvantage miles per dollar spent.
 All other purchases will add up only one AAdvantage mile.
-The card has travel benefits like free checked bag, and of course, it's not free – cardholders pay a $95 annual fee (waived for the first year).
+The card has travel benefits like free checked bag, and of course, it's not free – cardholders pay a $99 annual fee (waived for the first year).